Operating Sessions

 Santa Cruz Northern – Jim Providenza

-The Santa Cruz Northern is walk in, walk around double deck point-to-point; proto-freelanced modeling a joint WP-Santa Fe subsidiary from San Jose to Santa Cruz in 1971.
+The Santa Cruz Northern is a point-to-point double deck layout with 260’ mainline, set in 1971.
+It is a proto-freelanced model of a joint WP-Santa Fe subsidiary from San Jose to Santa Cruz.
+The SCN is 95% scenicked.
+Trains move under Time Table and Train Order authority using a 4-1 fast clock.
+Car routing is vis waybills and switchlists.
 Positions include a dispatcher, two agent-operators, a yardmaster and two person train crews.

 The layout will also be open for tours (Click here)